crpietschmann/portfolio/_imports/_posts/2013-03-17-peeking-inside-the-twitter-windows-8-app.markdown

 <!-- more -->

 I decide to peek inside the Twitter Windows 8 App package to see what language they are using and to see if I can find any open source projects being used within.
 Well, I found some interesting stuff…  <h3>How to view inside the package</h3>

-   <br />You can view any Windows 8 app package that is installed on your computer as it resides within the following folder:
+You can view any Windows 8 app package that is installed on your computer as it resides within the following folder:
 *C:\Program Files\WindowsApps*
 Each package has it’s own folder within that folder.
 Here’s the full path to the package folder where the Twitter apps files reside:
 *C:\Program Files\WindowsApps\9E2F88E3.Twitter_1.0.0.1_x64__wgeqdkkx372wm*